saideep2000/Caption_Craft/frontend/README.md

 ---

-**Note:** This is a frontend with the React, Express, Axios, Redux.
+**Note:** This is a frontend with the React, Express, axios, redux.